pingcap/docs-dm/en/feature-expression-filter.md

 SQL expressions can involve one or more columns.
 You can also use the SQL functions TiDB supports, such as `c % 2 = 0`, `a*a + b*b = c*c`, and `ts > NOW()`.

 The timezone of TIMESTAMP is UTC by default.
-You can use `c_timestamp = '2021-01-01 12:34:56.5678+08:00'` to show the specified timezone.
+You can use `c_timestamp = '2021-01-01 12:34:56.5678+08:00'` to specify the timezone explicitly.

 You can define multiple filter rules under the configuration item `expression-filter`.
 By refering the rules you need in the configuration item of `expression-filters` in the upstream data source, the rules can take effect.
 When multiple rules take effect, matching **any** of the rules causes a row change to be filtered.

 > **Note:**
 >
-> Setting too many expression filters for a table increases the computing overhead of DM， which might slow down data migration.
+> Setting too many expression filters for a table increases the computing overhead of DM， which might impede data migration.